Uig, Lewis: Geography

-Gaelic

-According to the 2011 Census, there are 873 Gaelic speakers (56%) in Uig Parish.

-Geography

 The civil parish of Uig extends over a considerable area (roughly 250 sqmi) from the Harris border in the south to Dalmore in the north, and from Brenish in the west to Lochganvich in the east.
 The district known locally in Lewis as Uig is also called "West Uig" and is broadly the area west of Little Loch Roag (the narrow inlet extending south from (West) Loch Roag).
 West Uig contains 20 settlements; Uig parish contains 36 settlements.

 West Uig was a district of 2,000 people around the 1841 census, but the Highland Clearances had set in by then and this parish suffered greatly.
 The villages of Capadale, Pennydonald, Balnicol, Balgreasich and Erista, around where the modern scattered crofting township of Ardroil now stands, were some of the many cleared to make way for sheep farming and country sports.